Search Jira issues using JQL queries. Use when filtering issues by project, status, assignee, date, or building reports.

 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly communicates its purpose and when to use it.
-It excels at trigger term coverage and completeness with an explicit 'Use when' clause.
+It excels in trigger term coverage and completeness with an explicit 'Use when' clause.
 The main weakness is that it only describes one action (search) rather than listing multiple concrete capabilities, which limits its specificity score.

 Suggestions